Florida Virtual School (FLVS)

 Based on FLVS course registration guidelines for private school students, FLVS Flex students may to take up to six (6) courses at one time.
 Selecting both segments in a two segment course counts as one course.
 Students may request an additional course when at least 50% of an active course has been completed.

 - When will my children be able to start their courses?

-Classrooms are usually assigned within 48 hours of their courses being verified, but it can sometimes take a week or so for classrooms to become available.
+Classrooms are usually assigned within 48 hours of their courses being verified, but it can sometimes take longer.
 Once classrooms are assigned, students can begin their courses.
-If you notice an extended delay, please let us know and we will try to expedite placement.
+If you notice an extended delay, please let us know and we will see if we can expedite placement.
 Students may request a future start date.